Ansel291/weatherApp/README.md

 ## Upcoming Features:

-- Turning the Project into a Crud app, making it so that a visitor can search a city so that it gets added to a list, and then the visitor can click on that city which will open up a city page
+- Turning the Project into a CRUD app, making it so that a visitor can search a city so that it gets added to a list, and then the visitor can click on that city which will open up a city page